 Over the last few years we’ve been involved in quite a few fire and hotel safety projects throughout Africa and the Middle East.
 We do everything from audits to large-scale consultancy projects for individual sites and entire hotel chains.
 Often, hotels ask us to get involved before breaking ground on greenfield projects and major renovations, but they’re also interested in tweaking existing programs and facilities to improve guest safety.

-At AS Solution, our approach to hotel safety is eminently practical.
+At AS Solution, our approach to hotel safety and security is eminently practical.
 Sure, we know our US NFPA and our British Standards, but the advice we give is not least based on many years of providing security services for clients who travel a lot – including in developing countries where in some places the threat level is high.

 Our EP services typically include checking the hotels where our clients, no matter how busy their schedule is, inevitably end up spending the night and often even more time for meetings and conferences.
 Hotels are simply an important part of the overall EP formula.
 We advance all the hotels where our clients will stay, identify weak spots in the security and fire safety setups, and make whatever changes to the set up that we feel are necessary to mitigate the weaknesses and ensure client security and well being.